Macrometacorp/docs/docs/cep/source/source-types/rabbitmq.md

     insert into BarStream
     from FooStream select symbol, price, volume ;

-This query receives events from the `direct` exchange with the `direct`exchange type, and the `directTest` routing key.
+This query receives events from the `direct` exchange with the `direct`exchange type and the `directTest` routing key.